bbertka/python-cfworker/examples/simple-worker/README.md

-Python Worker on Cloud Foundry using Python-CFWorker Module
+Simple Python Worker on Cloud Foundry using Python-CFWorker Module
 ================================================================================

 This is a sample application showing how to deploy a simple Python worker